Please let us know where you are providing any payment for the Transfer of Equity and to whom and give details of any such sums?

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?

-General Advice to read in conjunction with the above Masthaven Bank transfer of equity information :
+Information to consider in supporting the above Masthaven Bank transfer of equity Info :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Masthaven Bank conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 On form AP1, your lawyer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.